krishnanlab/PyGenePlexus/README.md

 ### Example script

-To see an example usage of the API, see the `example/example_run.py` script
+See `example/example_run.py` for an example usage of the API.

 ### Command-line interface